mrknorman/evolving_attention_thesis/02_gravitation/02_gravitational_waves.typ

 == Gravity

 Gravity is one of the four fundamental forces of nature, the other three being the electromagnetic force and the strong and weak nuclear forces @four_forces.
 It is, in some ways, the black sheep of the interactions, as it is the only one not explained by the standard model of particle physics, which is, by some measures, the most accurate theory of physics ever described @standard_model.
+Gravity is also orders of magnitude weaker than the other four fundamental forces @weak_gravity, see @force-coupling-constants.
+This weakness adds to its mystery by ensuring that only extremely sensitive detectors can detect the tiny fluctuations caused by some of the most violent collisions of mass in the universe.
 Luckily, gravity has its own extremely accurate descriptive theory @testing_gr.
 It has a storied history, which, if you are unfamiliar, is worth skimming for context.

+#pagebreak()

+#figure(
+  table(
+    columns: (auto, auto),
+    inset: 10pt,
+    align: horizon,
+    [*Force*],  [*Coupling Constant*],
+    [Strong], [1],
+    [Electromagnetic], [$frac(1, 137)$],
+    [Weak], [ $10^(-6)$ ],
+    [Gravitational], [ $10^(-29)$  ],
+  ),
+  caption: [Dimensionless coupling constants for the four fundamental forces of nature.
+These coupling constants are dimensionless values normalised to the strongest of the forces, the strong nuclear force.
+The coupling constants illustrate the weakness of the gravitational force compared to the other three fundamental forces of nature @coupling_constants, as they determine the strength of their respective forces.
+The specifics of why this is the case are not discussed here, as that is outside the scope of this work, but even without a deep understanding, it is clear that gravity is by far the weakest of the forces.]
+) <force-coupling-constants>

 === Ye Old Times